-Leads are awesome, but without an effective way of managing them, things can get messy.
-Resulting in good fit leads slipping through the cracks and time being wasted finding them.
+Leads are great, but without an effective way of managing them, things can get messy.
+Resulting in good leads slipping through the cracks and wasting time finding them.

 It also gets difficult to trigger the right automations and notifications that will assist you in turning leads into sales.